 While your internet outage could be due to a number of things, one of the first that you should check for is a DHCP Not Enabled error.
 Maybe you’ve run troubleshooting and this is the error you’ve received.
 If this is the case, it’s important to understand what this error means and how you can resolve it.

 DHCP stands for Dynamic Host Configuration Protocol.
-The simplest way to explain DHCP is that if it is enabled, the server can assign the computer an IP address.
-This IP can be static or dynamic, and a length of time for the assignment can be established.
-DHCP can be enabled on a server in a business, or through your router on a home network.
+The simplest way to explain it: when DHCP is enabled, a server hands each device an IP address automatically, along with a lease that sets how long the assignment lasts.
+DHCP can run on a dedicated server in a business, or - far more commonly at home - on your router.

 Maybe you have a new router, or perhaps you disabled DHCP to use a static IP.
-If this is the case and troubleshooting shows that DHCP is not enabled, you will need to fix the problem before you can get online.
-Luckily, on Windows-based computers, it’s actually quite easy to access and change your settings.
+If troubleshooting shows that DHCP is not enabled, you will need to fix that before you can get online.
+On Windows, it’s quite easy to access and change these settings.

 To enable DHCP, first access your Network Connections menu.
 Select your active connection.
 Once opened, open the Properties menu.
 Select Internet Protocol Version 4, and select the options Obtain an IP address automatically and Obtain DNS server address automatically.
 You may have to repeat these steps for Internet Protocol Version 6.